Allergy guidance for schools

 This guide lists practical advice and resources to help schools manage allergy risks.

-Under section 100 of the Children and Families Act 2014, schools have a duty to support pupils at their school with medical conditions.
+Under section 100 of the Children and Families Act 2014, schools have a duty to support pupils with medical conditions.

-Our statutory guidance explains your responsibilities in supporting pupils at school with medical conditions.
-You should make sure that you support pupils with any medical conditions in school.
+The statutory guidance on supporting pupils at school with medical conditions explains your responsibilities.
 This could include ensuring that a child with an allergy is able to eat a school lunch.

-The Food Information Regulations 2014 requires all food businesses including school caterers to show the allergen ingredients’ information for the food they serve.
+The Food Information Regulations 2014 require all food businesses, including school caterers, to show allergen ingredients information for the food they serve.
 This makes it easier for schools to identify the food that pupils with allergies can and cannot eat.

-From October 2021, the Food Information Regulations will include new requirements for the labelling of allergens on PPDS foods.
-These are foods which are packaged on the premises before the consumer orders them.
-Read the Food Standards Agency advice for schools, colleges and nurseries.
+The Food Information Regulations include requirements for the labelling of allergens on PPDS foods.
+These are foods that are packaged on the premises before the consumer orders them.
+Read the Food Standards Agency’s advice for schools, colleges and nurseries.

 Practical measures and advice

-If you’re making changes to your menus or substituting food products, you must continue to meet any special dietary needs.
+If you’re making changes to your menus or substituting food products, you must continue to consider pupils with special dietary needs.

-• ask your caterers to read labels and product information before using them
+- ask your caterers to read labels and product information before using a product

 The Food Standards Agency has produced guidance for food businesses to help with this.
 It includes information on: